-With this update, admins no longer have to maintain a single, long and complex flow.
-You can create separate, standalone answers the bot can use to address individual customer problems.
+Recently, Zendesk updated the messaging bot-building experience.
+With this update, you no longer have to maintain a single, long and complex flow for a bot.
+Instead, you can create separate, standalone answers the bot can use to address individual customer problems.
 When a customer requests assistance, the bot goes to work by matching and delivering relevant answers to customer questions before an agent gets involved.

 The new experience allows you to:

 - Easily manage complex bots by creating separate flows that address individual customer problems

 - Train your bot to ensure it matches customer questions to the right answer, every time